jaimenj/miscellaneous-scripts/README.md

 ## Changelog

 ### 1.1
-* Publishing the project for possibly contributors.
+* Publishing the project in Github to allow contributors.
-*
+* Links and info in admin zone.

 ### 1.0
 * Initial version